Need help?

 imgi is an imgsli alternative

-imgi is a small, fast web tool for comparing two images side by side.
-Drop in a before and an after, drag the divider across the middle, and you can see exactly what changed.
-Both images stay pinned in the same place, so the only thing moving is the difference itself, whether that is a sharper texture or a color that shifted a hair.
-Two screenshots parked next to each other never quite show that.
+imgi is a small, fast tool for comparing two images.
+Drop in a before and an after, drag the divider, and the change jumps out, a sharper texture, a color that shifted a hair, whatever moved.
+Two screenshots sitting next to each other never quite show that.
 A slider does.

-And since the fine detail is usually the entire point of a before and after, imgi will not quietly crush it.
-Turn on Max quality, available to everyone, and your original files go up and come back with zero compression, pixel for pixel.
-That is the difference that matters when you are judging an upscale or a retouch: what you compare is the real image, not a squished copy of it.
+And the fine detail is usually the whole point of a before and after, so imgi won’t quietly crush it.
+By default your files go up and come back at full quality, pixel for pixel, zero compression.
+Want smaller, faster-loading files?
+Turn on Compress.
+Out of the box, though, what you compare is the real image and not a squished copy, which is what matters when you’re judging an upscale or a retouch.

 You get a short link you can hand to anyone, and it keeps working.
 That part matters here of all places: imgi’s links are permanent, so a comparison you post today is still live next year.
 And if the images should never leave your machine, offline mode runs the whole thing in your browser with nothing uploaded.
-We also wrote up the switch in more detail over on the imgsli alternative guide.
+We also wrote up the switch in more detail over on our detailed guide to switching.
+Coming from imgdiff.net instead?
+See the imgdiff alternative page.

 What imgi offers